Om09062003/JavaLearing/README.md

 --> AllPattern.java contains the star and number pattern codes.
 --> AllFunction.java contaim=n the function codes.

-Each codes in file as titled by which output is given by code, so read the title properly and see the code.
+Note:- Each codes in file as titled by which output is given by code, so read the title properly and see the code.

 Thank You.
 -----------*---------------*---------------*------------